Takadenoshi/sse-presentation/presentation/sse.md

 ```

-The "minimum viable response" from the previous slide would trigger the callback twice, logging:
+The exmaple from the previous slide would trigger the callback twice, logging:

 :::::::::::::: {.columns}